cse110-sp23-group16/cse110-sp23-group16/detailedDescription.md

 # Landing page

-Within the landing page, the user will be prompted with an almighty armadillo floating in the top half of the screen with a text box below.
-This input allows users to ask a question of their choice in order to gain insight to their life.
-Once the user types in their question, they are guided towards the sky, as mystical music begins to play.
+Starts with the landing page, the Almighty Armadillo teller prompt the user to select a category for what they want to consolt the stars via the teller.
+The user can click on one of the category buttons to select or deselect it.
+Once the user has selected a category, a continue button then appear which leads the user to the Skymap page after being clicked.

 # Constellation Skymap Page

-In this page, the app pans up to the background, which is a dark canvas sprinkled with stars.
-The user is prompted to select stars that call to them.
-Once the user begins selecting stars they are locked into that region of the sky, and as they select more a constellation begins to fade in.
+The skymap page is composed by a huge canvas and multiple stars scatter within it.
+The user will be prompt to pan around the canvas and select 5 stars that call to them by clicking on the white dots.
+As the selection is completed, the constellation with most stars selected will appear along with a continue button that will bring the user to the explanation page.

 # Explanation Page

-Here the app displays the constellation that matches the stars the user picked.
+Here the page displays the constellation that matches the stars the user picked.
 The armadillo begins to explain the meaning of the constellation, and its mythical significance.

 # Fortune Teller Response Page

-The armadillo teller begins explaining how the constellation you chose affects your life and will guide you regarding the question the user asked at the beginning of the Stargazer experience
+By clicking on the show response button, a textbox will show to display the armadillo teller's response on how the constellation the user chose affects their life and the response will reflect on both the category they chose in the beginning and the constellation of their stars.
+After reading the response, the user can click on the continue button that leads them to the thank you page.

 # Thank You Page

 Once arriving at this page, the app will conclude the fortune telling and wishes the user to be wise with the information they just attained.
-The user has the option to ask another question, or leave the site.
+The user has the option to go back to the beginning to see another fortune, or leave the site.